borenstein-lab/MetaLAFFA/README.md

 `hit_filter`: 200G of local disk space for creating a filtered version of DIAMOND output and then gzipping it.

-`hit_filter_combine`: 250G of local disk space for concatenating hit-filtered DIAMOND output from FASTQs belong to the same sample (i.e. concatenating the results from the forward paired-read, reverse paired-read, and singlton read FASTQs from the same sample) and then gzipping the output.
+`hit_filter_combine`: 250G of local disk space for concatenating hit-filtered DIAMOND output from FASTQs belong to the same sample (i.e. concatenating the results from the forward paired-read, reverse paired-read, and singleton read FASTQs from the same sample) and then gzipping the output.

 ##### config/library\_functions.py